aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2021/aspose-words-for-cpp-21-8-release-notes/_index.md

 public bool FlatOpcXmlMappingOnly { get; set; }
 {{< /highlight >}}

-By default MS Word enables to bind structured document tags to FlatOpc documents only.
+By default MS Word allows to bind structured document tags to FlatOpc documents only.
-This option enables to control this behavior and bind documents in any format.
+This option allows to control this behavior and bind documents in any format.

 Use case:
 {{< highlight cpp >}}